liomj/fingertec/README.md

 Instruction

 a.
-Setup Your MSAccess Database ODBC Data Source Connection (ingress.mdb)
+Setup your ODBC Data Source Connection For MSAccess Database (ingress.mdb)

 b.
-Setup simple config in php file
+Setup config in config.php file